The new Harbor Freight racing engine (Ghost) has gotten a lot of people talking about it, but does it live up to the hype?

 Even if you’re someone who doesn’t want to open the case and would like to avoid making any upgrades yourself, there are better options like Tillotson 212 or Ducar 212 with better performance than a 200cc clone for much cheaper than Ghost.
 You can check our list of best kart engines.

-It will be however, interesting to see whether or not the Ghost engines become popular among the kart racers who adore the Briggs LO206, but they have been having their own issues with production, with it becoming increasingly difficult to get a brand new LO206.
+However, it will be interesting to see whether or not the Ghost engines become popular among the kart racers who adore the Briggs LO206, but Briggs has been having their own issues with production, with it becoming increasingly difficult to get a brand new LO206.